1robroos/snipe-it-po-tool/README.md

 For issues or questions, contact your system administrator.

-## 🚀 Production Deployment
+## 🚀 Production vs Test Deployment

-The tool includes complete VM deployment automation:
-- Systemd service configuration
-- Automatic startup on boot
+**Test Environment:**
+- Self-signed or invalid SSL certificates
+- `VERIFY_SSL=false` in .env
+- Typically used for development/testing

+**Production Environment:**
-- SSL verification handling
+- Valid SSL certificates
-- Professional PDF generation with reportlab
-- Sequential PO numbering system
+- `VERIFY_SSL=true` in .env
+- Used for live business operations

+The tool automatically handles SSL verification based on the VERIFY_SSL setting in your .env configuration.